 Varied sentence structures help you better emphasize words and ideas and keep your reader engaged.

-Our new Sentence Structure report analyzes how you start each sentence in your text and compares your usage of different sentence structures to published texts in your genre.
+Our Sentence Structure report analyzes how you start each sentence in your text and compares your usage of different sentence structures to published texts in your genre.

 It's important to learn how you start and structure your sentences.
 You might not realize that you consistently start your sentences with adverbs, for instance.
 When you use the ProWritingAid Sentence Structure report, you can see if you strongly prefer one form over another.